M&A, valuations, and capital advisory for Okanagan businesses

 01 / Mergers and acquisitions.

 We act as M&A advisor and mid-market business broker for Okanagan business owners on sell-side and buy-side transactions, management buyouts, recapitalizations, and shareholder transitions.
 Whether the situation is a tourism or hospitality business for sale in Kelowna, a construction company exploring a transition in West Kelowna, a winery or agricultural operation in the South Okanagan, or a technology company evaluating its options, many Okanagan mandates involve founders who have built substantial businesses during the region's growth period and are evaluating a sale or ownership transition for the first time.
 We run structured, confidential processes designed to find the right buyer and negotiate terms that reflect the full value of what the owner has built.
-Learn more about our M&A advisory
+Learn more about selling or buying a business

 02 / Business valuations.